June 3, 2022

 From the initial geometry creation step to the choice of materials, composite layout and curing, and certification, Ansys offers a one-stop platform for all aspects of designing hydrogen tanks for fuel cells to power all-electric aircraft.

-To learn more about how aerospace engineers are overcoming the industry’s biggest challenges using Ansys software, visit the Ansys Aerospace Engineering Software page.
+To learn more about how aerospace engineers are overcoming the industry’s biggest challenges using Ansys software, view the Ansys Aerospace & Defense Webinar Series Aerospace & Defense Webinar Series.